keystonejs/keystone/docs/guides/add-lists.md

 }
 ```

-If you're curious about the usage options you can read more about `CalendarDay` [here](/packages/fields/src/types/CalendarDay).
+If you're curious about the usage options you can read [more about `CalendarDay`](/packages/fields/src/types/CalendarDay/README.md).
 Now it's time to explore docs on other field types and get a bit familiar with them.
 It will help you make your schema cleaner.

 ## Defining User list